 JAVA_OPTS environment variable, and you can modify the options in this variable to adjust the amount of memory used by your JVM and to configure features and options such as garbage collection.

-- Modify the script used to start dotCMS (in the bin directory in the dotCMS distribution folder)
+- Modify the Java options in the script used to start dotCMS (in the bin directory in the dotCMS distribution folder)

 - Linux: startup.sh